amz-tools/amazon-sp-api/README.md

   options:{
     credentials_path:'<YOUR_CUSTOM_ABSOLUTE_PATH>', // Optional, a custom absolute path to your credentials file location auto_request_tokens:true, // Optional, whether or not the client should retrieve new access and role credentials if non given or expired.
-Default is true auto_request_throttled:true // Optional: Whether or not the client should automatically retry a request when throttled.
+Default is true auto_request_throttled:true // Optional, whether or not the client should automatically retry a request when throttled.
 Default is true
   }
 }
 ```